HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 • Some chew toys are good to have!

 • If you have far to travel, a pet carrier is an excellent idea (and also helps for vet visits down the road).
-We might be able to get one for you if you give us advance warning.
-We can get them for $20-$30, depending upon the size you choose.
+We like the 14" tall or taller ones.

-• A crate for crate training or to keep the puppy in (when you are not home) until it is completely housetrained
+• A crate for crate training or to keep the puppy in (when you are not home) until it is completely housetrained.
+Our favorite size for adults is 2' x 3', with a divider in it so you can make the inside smaller for the new puppy.

 • A bag of puppy food.
 Click here to see what we like to feed.